Published by Carl Hedinger. Last Updated on September 27, 2023.

 Once you enter, you’ll feel like you’re far away from everything.

 The trail will lead you down to Glen Burney Falls, Cascades, and Glen Marie Falls.
 All three are among our favorite waterfalls in the Blowing Rock area.
-We think the first one is among the best waterfalls in North Carolina!

 Visit Moses H Cone Memorial Park